-Yet the candidate is not good on the phone or rambles in interviews.
+Yet the candidate is not good on the phone or he or she rambles in interviews.
 Perhaps the candidate simply doesn’t show up to the interview or winds up deciding against pursuing the opportunity.
-There is no training that can prepare a new recruiter to prepare themselves for closing a candidate at a number, getting an offer at that number and then have the candidate not accept the position.
-The reason the candidate gives is irrelevant, it’s always heart breaking.
-Once again.. you’ve done everything right, but you still lost.
+There is no training that can prepare a new recruiter to prepare themselves for closing a candidate at a number, getting an offer at that number, and then having the candidate not accept the position.
+The reason the candidate gives is irrelevant–it’s always heart breaking.
+Once again…you’ve done everything right, but you still lost.

 When you begin the job, you won’t really understand what the difference is between a quality job order and a job order where a placement will never come to fruition.
 When you’re early in your recruiting career, ANY job order is like gold.
-You want to baby it and cherish it, perhaps even spend every second working it.
-(Eddie Murphy once said if someone is starving, and you give them a cracker, they are going to think it’s the most delicious thing they’ve ever ate).
-After getting interest from a candidate and submitting a resume and candidate data sheet; you may never hear back from the hiring manager.
+You want to baby it and cherish it, perhaps even spend every second working it–Eddie Murphy once said if someone is starving, and you give them a cracker, they are going to think it’s the most delicious thing they’ve ever ate.
+After getting interest from a candidate and submitting a candidate data sheet and resume, you may never hear back from the hiring manager.

 Meanwhile, 3 weeks of so-called “productivity” have passed and you have nothing to show for it.
 So now what do you do?
 Go back to those other job orders you had and see if any viable candidates have surfaced through our various other search methods.

-On the flip side, having legitimate job orders (high probability to fill, strong candidate pool, responsive client) is extremely rewarding.
-In this job, you may only get to celebrate on placements yet, there are plenty of emotional (and sometimes physical) rewards throughout the day.
+On the flip side, having legitimate job orders (i.e., high probability to fill, strong candidate pool, responsive client) is extremely rewarding.
+In this job, you may only get to celebrate on placements, yet there are plenty of emotional (and sometimes physical) rewards throughout the day.